 I've done my best to leave a boy happier than I found him.
 Of course sometimes I've failed; of course often I've been beastly—selfish, thoughtless, perhaps unwittingly cruel.
 What harm I've done has been the fault of my own character or of the wilfulness of life—never of love itself and its little accessory embraces.

 It is important to understand that by “paidophile”, Davidson understood something quite different to the current word “paedophile”.
 This then extremely rare word was proposed by Davidson in his preceding chapter, “Note on Nomenclature”, as a replacement for pederasty, which had become tainted for him through unfair association with pedication.
-The Greeks used paiderasteia and, much more rarely, paidophilos, to mean the same thing, the love of adolescent boys (only), and that is the sense in which Davidson, whose sexual interests were limited to boys of 12 to 16, meant them.
+The Greeks used paiderasteia and, much more rarely, paidophilos, to mean the same thing, the love of adolescent boys (only), and that is the sense in which Davidson, whose sexual interests were limited to boys of 12 to 18 (with a strong emphasis on 14-16), meant them.
 It was only in the early 1970s that the psychiatric term paedophilia, meaning attraction to pre-pubescent children of either gender gained popular currency for political reasons, displacing Davidson's use of the word and contradicting its Greek derivation.
 The unfamiliar spelling “paidophile” flags some warning of a difference to the modern reader, for which reason it was deeply misleading of the 1998 GMP edition to have replaced it.

 Black was an evangelical Conservative Member of Parliament notorious at the time of Davidson’s writing for his campaigns against other people’s fun.